Deep-Symmetry/dysentery/README.md

 about this protocol, and make it available for other projects to benefit from.

-In December, 2016 I heard from [@EvanPurkhiser](https://github.com/EvanPurkhiser), who had found this project and went on to make important breakthroughs in obtaining track metadata.
+In December 2016 I heard from [@EvanPurkhiser](https://github.com/EvanPurkhiser), who had found this project, and went on to make important breakthroughs in obtaining track metadata.

 ### Why Dysentery?